 Of course, if you don’t have many pages to your site then there’s not a lot of internal linking you’re going to be doing between pages.
 So the first step in building an effective internal link strategy is producing quality content regularly.

-While internal links alone are just one variable, the very nature of this as a tactic requires you to produce content regularly, or at least to build out depth of content per topic which all comes back indirectly to content marketing and SEO.
+While internal links alone are just one variable, the very nature of this as a tactic requires you to produce content regularly, or at least to build out the depth of content per topic which all comes back indirectly to content marketing and SEO.

 Build Content Around Related Themes And Link Together

 One of the important foundational theories of effective SEO has to do with how you architect your site.
-Specifically I’m referring to building silos of related content on your site – similar to how a book is organized into chapters.
+Specifically, I’m referring to building silos of related content on your site – similar to how a book is organized into chapters.

 For example, if you’re a dentist and one of your specialties is in dental implants then build out numerous pages related to dental implants that are all topically related to each other and link them together (a related post about dental SEO).